Skip to content

 Running the tests

 Use PYTHONSAFEPATH=1 PYTHONPATH=src python -m pytest test/unit/....
-The repo's frozen code.py (the CircuitPython entry point) shadows the stdlib code module; PYTHONSAFEPATH=1 keeps the repo root off sys.path so pytest's debugger import resolves the real stdlib module.
+PYTHONSAFEPATH=1 keeps the repo root off sys.path (see make test-unit).

 Your first app